Reishimanfr/goimg/README.md

 Simply go to the releases page and choose your binary

 ## Making the API accessible outside your local network
 If you don't have a custom domain I highly recommend you get one from https://noip.com.
-They're completely free and you can configure them to auto-update the IP address if you can't set a static IP on your router
+They're completely free and you can configure them to auto-update the IP address if you can't set a static IP on your router.
+(Not sposored but I WISH noip please reach out :3)

 ### 1. HTTPS setup (recommended)
 #### 1.1 Open ports to your local network